macmanes-lab/DoveParentsRNAseq/README.md

 **Figure 1 - Figure Supplement 1.
 Summary of the total number of differentially expressed genes (DEGs) from pair-wise comparison using DESeq2.** Bar plots showing the total number of differentially expressed genes (p < 0.1) and colored by the direction of increased expression (or positive log fold change (+LFC))  are shown for three different analysis: relative to the control group (A), the nest-building (bldg) group (B), and the previous sampling timepoint (C).

 ### Figure 2

 ![](./figures/fig2-1.png)

+**Figure 2.
+Correlated changes in in candidate gene expression.** A) Correlation matrices show positive and negative correlations for the candidate parental care genes from Curley and Champagne 2012.
+Positive and negative correlations are shown in red and blue, respectively.
+B) Top two correlations for each tissue visulized in each sex, colored by parental stage.
+The linear model and standard error are shown in grey.
+C) Box-and-whisker plots highlight the individual variation in gene expression across time for each sex and tissue. **, p <0.01; *, p <0.05; NS, p > 0.05.

 ### Figure 3